 There are approximately 75 miles of public roads and 10 miles of private roads in Sturbridge.
 For several years, the Town has conducted an annual rating of the conditions of these roads in order to help determine which ones need to be repaired.
 In addition to road condition, secondary considerations include vehicle trips per day.
 The DPW repairs approximately four to five miles of roads each year.
-While the condition of the roads overall has slightly decreased - due in part to there being less money for sewer work, which spurs roadwork - the DPW director has stated that the current level of funding for roads, if maintained, is adequate.
+The condition of the roads overall has generally decreased due to a combination of roadwork and winter weather conditions.
+As a result, funding to maintain and repair roads will remain a challenge.

-Solid Waste and Recycling
+Solid Waste and Recycling19